Uses and effects of fentanyl

 - Nausea or vomiting

-In extreme cases of abuse, fentanyl overdoses can be fatal as the drug causes respiration to slow and stop, which can kill the user.
+In extreme cases of abuse, fentanyl overdoses can cause respiratory depression that can be fatal to its users.

 Because fentanyl drug abuse has become so widespread, first responders in many cities have taken to carrying Naloxone, also known as Narcan.
 Naloxone works by blocking opiate receptors in the nervous system.
 In some cases, this can reverse the effects of a fentanyl overdose.
 Fortunately, fentanyl addiction treatment is available.
 Sovereign Health of Texas provides fentanyl addiction treatment by using the most effective, cutting-edge treatment modalities available.

 Fentanyl’s potency makes it an extremely dangerous drug of abuse.
 People abuse it in various ways, including snorting, sniffing, injecting, smoking, consuming as a pill, tablet or by spiking it on blotted paper.
 To boost its effects, people even mix the drug with heroin before consumption.

 When taken in larger amounts than prescribed, the drug can cause an overdose that can be serious and life-threatening.
 Following are some of the signs and symptoms of fentanyl abuse: